I don’t know about you, but when I became a mom, one of the thoughts that gave me the most anxiety was potty training.

 Also when you wait and let them decide, potty training is really fast.
 Like I said, it can legitimately be a one day process.
 Usually this happens when they are old enough to understand when they have to go and how to undress themselves.

-By waiting you pretty much don’t have to worry about accidents.
-I know many moms who had to deal with accidents in public, which is another stressful component to potty training.
+By waiting to potty train, you pretty much don’t have to worry about accidents.
+I know many moms who had to deal with accidents in public, (which is another stressful component to potty training!).

 But when you wait until they are old enough to tell you when they are ready, they can usually hold their waste for longer periods of time and they know the sensation of needing to use the bathroom.
 This means they can tell you if they have to go regardless of where you are.